HumanlyInc/anydb-api-sdk-ts/README.md

 # AnyDB SDK

-Official TypeScript/JavaScript SDK for [AnyDB](https://www.anydb.com) - The flexible, API-first database platform.
+Official TypeScript/JavaScript SDK for [AnyDB](https://www.anydb.com) - The object-based platform for managing custom business operations.
 Provides a simple and type-safe way to manage records, databases, teams, and files.

-[AnyDB](https://www.anydb.com) is a powerful, spreadsheet-like database that combines the flexibility of spreadsheets with the power of a database.
-Build custom applications, automate workflows, and integrate with your existing tools.
+## About AnyDB

+[AnyDB](https://www.anydb.com) is an object-based platform for managing custom business operations.

+Most software forces work into rigid tables, fixed modules, or predefined workflows.
+Real operations do not work that way.
+They are made up of things that belong together and things that relate to each other.

+AnyDB lets you model your business the way it actually runs.

+### The Problem AnyDB Solves

+Operational data is usually fragmented:

+- Information spread across spreadsheets, tools, folders, and emails
+- Records split across multiple tables that only make sense when joined
+- Files and notes disconnected from the data they belong to
+- Systems that break when workflows evolve

+AnyDB replaces this with complete, connected business records.

+Visit [www.anydb.com](https://www.anydb.com) to learn more.

 ## Installation

 ```bash
 npm install anydb-api-sdk-ts
 ```

+## Getting Your API Key

+Before using the SDK, you'll need to obtain your API key from [AnyDB](https://www.anydb.com):

+1. Log in to your AnyDB account at [app.anydb.com](https://app.anydb.com)
+2. Click on the **user icon** in the bottom right corner of the browser UI
+3. In the Profile Dialog that opens, navigate to the **Integration** tab
+4. Copy your API key from the Integration settings

+Your API key is unique to your account and should be kept secure.
+Never commit it to version control or share it publicly.

 ## Quick Start